First American in Orbit was John Glenn. He was launched on 20 February 1962 in the Friendship 7 spacecraft.

 In April 1959, John Glenn was selected as a Project Mercury astronaut.
 He became part of the Mercury Seven group, the first astronauts selected by NASA.
 Project Mercury was the first human spaceflight program of the United States, running from 1958 through 1963.

 An Atlas rocket launched a space capsule (Mercury Spacecraft) with Astronaut John Glenn on 20 February 1962 at Cape Canaveral.
 The space capsule was called Friendship 7.
 John Glenn made three orbits around the Earth before returning safely in his capsule.

 The flight time was four hours and 56 minutes.
 Friendship 7 spacecraft re-entered Earth’s atmosphere, splashed down in the Atlantic Ocean and was safely taken aboard the USS Noa Navy ship.

 During his flight he flew over Perth, Western Australia and the people of Perth turned on their lights to acknowledge his mission.
 John Glenn observed the city was clearly visible from space and Perth became known worldwide as the ‘City of Light’.

-John Glenn became a national hero, met President Kennedy and received a ticker-tape parade in New York City.
+John Glenn became a national hero, met President Kennedy and received a parade in New York City.

 Space Shuttle Mission